jenstornell/kirby-boiler-field/README.md

 # Kirby Boiler Field

-There is not a massive tons of docs about Kirby form fields.
+There is not much documentation about Kirby form fields.
 As a solution to the problem I created a boilerplate it.

 ## Features